mgschwan/blensor/doc/python_api/rst/info_quickstart.rst

 Accessing attributes
 ^^^^^^^^^^^^^^^^^^^^

-Once you have a data block such as a material, object, groups etc. its attributes can be accessed just like changing a setting in the interface; in fact, the button tooltip also displays the Python attribute which can help in finding what settings to change in a script.
+Once you have a data block, such as a material, object, groups etc., its attributes can be accessed much like you would change a setting using the graphical interface.
+In fact, the tooltip for each button also displays the Python attribute which can help in finding what settings to change in a script.

    >>> bpy.data.objects[0].name
    'Camera'